Philippine Initiative for Environmental Conservation

 PhilinCon is a non-profit organization dedicated to environmental conservation in the Philippines in general.
 Our main concern is the protection, preservation, and rehabilitation of the country’s few remaining forests and endangered endemic plants and wildlife.
 We are particularly interested in Panay, Western Visayas.

 We need your help!
 Please support our rangers patrolling the Northwest Panay Peninsula Natural Park on Panay Island!
-The poaching increased drastically due to Corona / Covid-19 in the Philippines, and is higher than never before!
-Please help us pay their allowances, so they can do their job: please pay for food and fuel, so the rangers can patrol more than once a week and destroy the traps of poachers #stopppoaching #giveus10 #helpourrangers
+The poaching but also the burning of rainforest increased drastically due to Corona and its consequences in the Philippines, and is very high now!
+Please help us pay their wages & allowances, so they can do their job: please pay for food and fuel, so the rangers can patrol more than once a week and destroy the traps of poachers #stopppoaching #giveus20 #helpourrangers

 New Team Member